MajstarDev/FamousQuotesAPI/README.md

 # Quotes API

 Simple REST API to CRUD famous quotes.
 API responds in JSON format.
-Other than /key request, you *must* send "X-APIKEY" header with a valid API key to do anything.
-All requests return status = OK|Error upon completion.
-In case of error, error message will be returned (in 'message').
+Other than /key request, all requests *require* "X-APIKEY" HTTP header with a valid API key to do anything. status = OK|Error is returned with every request.
+In case of error, error message will be returned.

 The following operations are supported: